PuddyClub/Discord-ASync-Server/README.md

 ### web (Object)
 Choose which module features you want to activate.

+homepageRedirect (String) - Choose a page where the user will be redirected when trying to access the domain.
+Changing this value, you will have to log in to the website using the path "/login".

 slashCommandListener.enabled (Boolean) (BETA) - Activate a special URL to receive your bot's interactions via your Firebase server.

 slashCommandListener.id (string) (BETA) - Special security ID of your URL that will be read by the Discord Interaction API Webhook.